February 25, 2025

 “annihilate a people’s belief in their names, in their languages, in their environment, in their heritage of struggle, in their unity, in their capacities and ultimately in themselves.”

 I refuse to see art as a distraction, a soft comforting beauty.
 I, through my art, must become a weapon.
 Make myself and make my art indegistible if need be.
-Audre Lorde said “poetry is not a luxury”— poetry is how we name what tries to kill us.
-A scalpel.
-A fist.
-A figment of the not-yet, pulling us collectively towards where freedom is hiding.
+Audre Lorde said “poetry is not a luxury”: poetry is how we name what tries to kill us.
+A figment of the not-yet, pulling us collectively towards where freedom lies.
+(Collectively: make note of it).

 A figment of the not-yet and also a key to resurrect what was buried.
 What came before… Before the colonization, before the occupation, before the rubble, before the whitewashing, before we forgot who we were.
 Biko taught me that the colonizer’s greatest weapon is the mind of the colonized.
 I vow to rip that weapon from their hands.